alexle/alexle.github.com/posts/training-marathon.markdown

 Essentially, hitting the wall is the point when your glycogen (stored energy) is depleted.
 Your legs turn to stone.
 Your pace slows to a crawl.
 Your body has nothing left in the tank.

-This uncomfortable feeling happens because your body starts burning fat for energy instead - which causes pain, dizziness, and the urge to stop and cry like a baby.
+This uncomfortable feeling happens because your body starts burning fat for energy instead - which causes pain, dizziness, and the urge to stop and cry.

 I usually get a surge of energy and excitement when I'm near my home.
 Just another .75 miles, yes!
 Not this time.
 It felt like a bear jumped on my shoulders.
 The effort it took for each step was incredible, even though my stride length was less than that of a person walking.
 All the willpower was sapped out of me.